Cray-HPE/docs-csm/operations/node_management/Adding_a_Liquid-cooled_blade_to_a_System.md

         ```bash
         cat eth_interfaces
+        ```

+        Example output:

+        ```text
         0040a6836339
         0040a683633a
         0040a68362e2
         0040a68362e3
         ```

-    2. Run the following commands in succession to remove the interfaces if any.
+    1. Run the following commands in succession to remove the interfaces if any.

        Delete the `cray-dhcp-kea` pod to prevent the interfaces from being re-created.

         ```bash
         kubectl get pods -Ao wide | grep kea
         kubectl delete -n services pod CRAY_DHCP_KEA_PODNAME
         for ETH in $(cat eth_interfaces); do cray hsm inventory ethernetInterfaces delete $ETH --format json ; done
         ```

-    3. **Skip this step if the destination blade location has not been previously populated with a blade.**
+    1. **Skip this step if the destination blade location has not been previously populated with a blade.**

-       Add the MAC and IP addresses and also the `Node Maintenance Network` description to the interfaces.
+       Add the MAC address, IP address, and the `Node Maintenance Network` description to the interfaces.
-       The ComponentID and IPAddress must be the values recorded from the blade previously in the destination location and the MACAddress must be the value recorded from the blade.
+       The component ID and IP address must be the values recorded from the blade previously in the destination location, and the MAC address must be the value recorded from the blade.
        These values were recorded if the blade was removed via the [Removing a Liquid-cooled blade from a System](Removing_a_Liquid-cooled_blade_from_a_System.md) procedure.

         Values recorded from the blade that was was previously in the slot.

-        ```bash
+        ```text
         ComponentID: "x1005c3s0b0n0"
         MACAddress: "00:40:a6:83:63:99"
         IPAddress: "10.10.0.123"